appcelerator-forks/appcelerator.mobware-client/README.md

 ### enable

-Enables a Titanium project for MW.
-It makes an HTTPS request to MW servers and gets API keys in return.
+Enables a Titanium project for API Builder.
+It makes an HTTPS request to API Builder servers and gets API keys in return.
 The keys are then added to the user's tiapp.xml file.

 ```bash
   Usage: mobware-client-enable username password [options]